-The best beginner classical guitars are ideal for adults and kids, and can help introduce you to a captivating world of Spanish playing without breaking the bank.
-Nylon string strummers and even the best classical guitars have, in some circles, what you’d call a bit of an image problem.
+The best beginner classical guitars can help introduce both adults and kids to the captivating world of Spanish playing, without breaking the bank.
+Nylon string strummers and even the best classical guitars can be prone to a fair bit of hate from select members of the guitar community.
 Some guitarists associate them with the cheap, flimsy axes they took their first formative steps on and couldn’t leave behind quick enough.
 That doesn’t have to be the case though.

 - Best guitars for kids, including electrics and acoustics

 - 10 best acoustic guitars for beginners, at a range of budgets

 Best beginner classical guitars: Guitar World’s choice

 When you’re choosing one of the best beginner classical guitars, you essentially want three things.
 A guitar easy to get to grips with, that sounds good, and one that won’t fall apart.

 With all of those considerations in mind, for us the best beginner classical guitar overall is the Yamaha C40II.
 That’s because it marries great tone and a comfortable playing experience - something which few other beginner classical guitars can rival for that kind of money.

 For great build and superb tonality, and for not an awful lot more, we’d also recommend the stylish Cordoba C5, which is built for playing captivating Spanish styles.

 Choosing from among the best beginners classical guitars can be hard, especially knowing how to get value for money if you’re unsure how much time you can put into learning.
 The Yamaha C40II is almost perfect for anyone looking to invest in a decent quality beginner’s classic guitar without breaking the bank.

 The Yamaha C40II is light, comfortable to play and sounds great, making it ideal for anyone looking to learn the guitar without overextending their finances at an early stage.
 It rewards regular playing and will ensure your guitar journey starts out on the right foot.